Efficiency - Do you always try to work in pairs?

 - Figure: Bad example - This is normal ‘pair programming’, two people working at one PC

-- Figure: Good example - This is ‘pair working’, two guys working on the same project, with their own laptops, but sitting very close to each other
+- Figure: Good example - This is ‘working in pairs’, two guys working on the same project, with their own laptops, but sitting very close to each other

 Is there an overhead?